 South Taranaki Fluoridation Information

 South Taranaki District Council wins appeal that gives them the right to fluoridate Patea and Waverley regardless of the fact that consultation in 2013 found most people did not want it.
-It will be up to the new Council elected in 2016 if fluoridation will be implemented or not.
-See Taranaki Daily News 2nd October 2016.
+Sadly, Waverley became fluoridated in June 2020.
+However, fluoridation of the Patea water Supply is now not expected for a few years.
+It has been delayed and expected to coincide with other water treatment plant improvements.
+The good news is that the final decision is subject to Long Term Plan consultation and Council approval in 2021.

 What parts of South Taranaki are fluoridated?

-The full area supplied is the Kapuni area, Okaiawa, Hawera, Normanby and Ohawe.
-Patea and Waverley are not fluoridated as at October 2016
+The full area supplied is the Kapuni area, Okaiawa, Hawera, Normanby, Ohawe and Waverley

 What fluoride chemicals are used to fluoridate South Taranaki’s water supply?